henhouseai/henhouse/context/overview.md

 #### **Registry System**

 The registry system manages discovery and loading of all command handlers across the system.
 Gateway creates a CommandRegistry instance during initialization to locate action handlers (business logic) and backend handlers (presentation logic) for each command.
 Action handlers throughout the codebase register themselves using @register_action and @register_command decorators, while backend handlers register using @register_parser, @register_http, @register_mcp, or @register_maintenance decorators.
-The registry system scans the codebase for these decorators, caches the results in JSON files, and provides Gateway with the handler information needed for command execution.
+The registry system scans the codebase for these decorators in both `hh/` and `ext/` folders, caches the results in JSON files, and provides Gateway with the handler information needed for command execution.
 All backends (Parser, HTTP, MCP, Maintenance) depend on the registry system to discover their handlers, and all action modules must register through this system to be accessible.
+Project-specific handlers in `ext/` are automatically discovered alongside framework handlers in `hh/`.

 - CommandRegistry class manages command and backend handler discovery and loading
 - Cache system provides JSON-based discovery to avoid repeated filesystem scans